Chronic Pelvic Pain—Female

 - Problems with the intestines such as:

-- Injuries to muscles, nerves, hips, or back
+- Injuries to the muscles, nerves, hips, or back

 Pain can vary from person to person.
-Chronic pelvic pain may include:
+A person may have:

 - Burning, shooting pain